Evaluate the disadvantages of a current account deficit

 A current account deficit occurs when there is more money leaving the country than entering in a given year.
 The current account includes trade in goods, services, primary income and secondary income.
 An equilibrium on the current account is one of the main macroeconomic objectives for many countries.

-One disadvantage of a current account deficit is that it can slow down economic growth.
+One disadvantage of a current account deficit in the UK is that it can slow down economic growth.
 A current account deficit occurs when the value of imports is greater than the value of exports.
 Net exports (X-M) is one of the determinants of aggregate demand, which is the total planned spending in the economy.
 If the UK experiences a current account deficit, there would be a decrease in the value of (X-M) and therefore a left shift in the AD curve.
 The diagram below shows that the outcome is a decrease in output from y1 to y2.
 This suggests there would be a fall in real GDP (negative economic growth) and also an increase in unemployment.
 This is because demand for labour is derived from the demand for goods and services, which is now lower due to a fall in demand for UK exports and also a fall in consumer spending (as consumers are buying more imports instead).
 An increase in unemployment is damaging as it means that more people have low or no disposable income and this can lead to an increase in inequality and a fall in living standards.

 A-Level Economics Tutoring